Sergei Boikov: Playing career

 Boikov played junior hockey in Russia with Kuznetskie Medvedi of the MHL during the 2012–13 season.
 He was selected 88th overall in the third round of the 2013 KHL Junior Draft by Metallurg Novokuznetsk.

 Seeking to pursue an NHL career, Boikov moved to North America after being selected 90th overall by the Drummondville Voltigeurs in the second round of the 2013 CHL Import Draft.
 He spent three seasons with the Voltigeurs of the QMJHL.
 Following a first-round exit in the 2015–16 playoffs, Boikov concluded his junior career by initially signing an amateur try-out contract with the Avalanche's AHL affiliate, the San Antonio Rampage, on April 6, 2016.
 He appeared in four regular season games with the Rampage to finish the season.

 Despite his KHL rights being traded by Novokuznetsk to Salavat Yulaev Ufa, Boikov chose to remain in North America after securing a three-year, entry-level contract with the Colorado Avalanche on May 27, 2016.
 After attending the 2016 Avalanche training camp, he was reassigned to the Rampage to begin his first full professional season in the 2016–17.
 On November 3, 2016, he was assigned to the ECHL affiliate, the Colorado Eagles, where he scored his first professional goal in 7 games before returning to San Antonio on November 22, 2016.
 Boikov solidified his role on the blueline throughout the season and, as the Rampage missed the playoffs, finished with 16 points in 63 games.
 He was reassigned to the Eagles for their playoff run, contributing 10 points in 18 games to help the club win their first Kelly Cup.

 At the conclusion of his entry-level contract, Boikov received a qualifying offer for his NHL rights to remain with the Avalanche.
 Unable to make his way into the NHL, Boikov opted to return to Russia, signing a two-year contract with HC Dynamo Moscow of the KHL on July 15, 2019.

 After a transitional first season adapting to the larger ice, Boikov saw an increased role in the following 2020–21, establishing a career high with 38 appearances from the blueline and posting four assists.
 On April 16, 2021, Boikov signed a two-year contract extension to remain with Dynamo Moscow.

 Following the completion of the 2022–23, having played four seasons with Dynamo, Boikov was announced to be leaving the club on June 29, 2023.

 With his rights still retained by Dynamo and the 2023–24 underway, Boikov was traded to Avangard Omsk in exchange for financial compensation and immediately signed a two-year contract on September 22, 2023.

 After two seasons with Avangard, Boikov left the club as a free agent and was signed to a one-year contract with Torpedo Nizhny Novgorod on 9 June 2025.

+Boikov played a lone season with Torpedo before leaving at the conclusion of his contract to join Chinese KHL outfit, Shanghai Dragons, on 19 June 2026.